Types of Keys

 Adding and Removing Keys

-- Scan your new key card or key fob on the card reader located behind the cup holders on the top of the center console.
-After the new key card or key fob is recognized, remove it from the card reader.
+- Scan your new key card on the card reader located on either wireless phone charger.
+When you hear a chime, the new key card is recognized.

-- Scan a key card or key fob that has already been paired to the vehicle to confirm new key pairing.
+- Scan a key card that has already been paired to the vehicle to confirm new key pairing.

 - When complete, the key list includes the new key.
 Touch the associated pencil icon to customize the name of the key.